namhaivu173/namhaivu173/README.md

 - 🌱 I graduated from Northeastern University with a master's in Analytics
 - 📔 I'm currently learning Data Analytics by myself through doing projects in Python & R
 - 💞️ I'm looking to connect with people who share the same interests
-- ⚡ Fun fact: I enjoyed watching the Premier League ⚽ and playing basketball 🏀 in my free time
+- ⚡ Fun fact: I enjoy watching the Premier League ⚽ and playing basketball 🏀 in my free time
 - 📫 You can reach me at namhaivu97@gmail.com or https://www.linkedin.com/in/hai-vu/

 <!--